Down-The-Shed/Website/README.md

-This is the website for my buisness.
+This is the website made by me and my friend for my buisness.

+It is hosted at downtheshed.ddns.net for now